readthedocs/blog/read-the-docs-is-hiring.rst

 so let this be your opportunity to join us!
 We are hoping to build a team that is diverse in view points and location, and that definitely includes folks like you.
-Historically under-represented folks in the open source world will be given preference, given equal candidates.
+Historically under-represented folks in the open source world will be given preference.

 Community Developer
 --------------------